mountbuild/dsl/readme.md

 ### Contribute

 Contributions are greatly welcomed.
 Identify the key painpoints in the customer onboarding flow, and help us map out the best solutions.
 See the [contributor's guide](https://github.com/mountbuild/.github/blob/build/contributing.md) for more info if you are just writeing out coding.

+Some inspiration for other DSLs which can be created.

+- person
+- organization
+- event
+- molecule

 ### License